Assigning Temperatures to Eigenstates: Distance at canonical temperature

 \section{Distance at canonical temperature}

-In the main text, we minimize the distance the distance between the reduced density matrix $\rho_A = \tr_{B}\outerprod{E_n}{E_n}$, and the reduced canonical matrix $\sigma_A = \tr_{B}\exp(-\beta H)$, as a function of $\beta$.
-Where we use the trace distance (Schatten 1-distance) as the appropriate distance measure.
+In the main text, we minimized the distance between the reduced density matrix $\rho^{A} = \tr_{B}\outerprod{E_n}{E_n}$, and the reduced canonical matrix $\rho_C^A = \tr_{B}\exp(-\beta H)$, as a function of $\beta$, to obtain the subsystem temperature $\beta_{S}$.
 One could instead ask how close the two matrices are at the canonical temperature $\beta_{C}$.
-In Figure.$~$\ref{fig:eth_canbeta} we show the resulting distances for the two chaotic models investigated in the main text.
+In Fig.$~$\ref{fig:eth_canbeta} we show the resulting distances for the two chaotic models investigated in the main text.
 Alongside the data, we show a line proportional to the inverse system size $1/L$, which clearly illustrates that the distance between the matrices at $\beta_{C}$ decreases faster than $1/L$, for these particular systems at least.